lelandshir/profiles-rest-api/README.md

 1. Each model maps to a table in the DB, Django handles the relationships between models and the db so that we don't have to use SL to interact with the DB directly

 #### User Profile Model
-1. Out of the box, Django comes with a default user model used for the standard auth system and Django Admin.
-We'll override this model with a custom model that allows for use of an email address instead of the standard username that comes with the Django default model
+1. Out of the box, Django comes with a default user model used for the standard authentication system and Django Admin.
+We can override this model with a custom model that allows for use of an email address instead of the standard username that comes with the Django default model.
-1. Best Practice: Keep all DB models in `models.py` within the app
+1. Best Practice: Keep all DB models in `models.py` within the app directory
 1. In `models.py`:
 - `from django.contrib.auth.models import AbstractBaseUser`
-- `from django.contrib.models import PermissionMixin`
+- `from django.contrib.auth.models import PermissionsMixin`
-- Based on the docs, these are the standard base classes needed to override or customize the default user Django model
+- Based on the docs, these are the standard base classes needed to override or customize the default user Django model...
+Next, the UserProfile Model:
 ```
 class UserProfile(AbstractBaseUser, PermissionsMixin):
     """Database model for users in the system"""
-    # the python standard for writing a doc string to explain what the class is and does
+    # the abive is the python standard for writing a doc string to explain what the class is/does
     email = models.EmailField(max_length=255, unique=True)
     name = models.CharField(max_length=255)
     # Fields for permission system